-- Children must be over three years of age to access the bus - Parents must confirm bus utilisation upon booking.
-Bus forms must be completed before a child may access Loader's Bus. - Parents must inform the applicable bus operator they wish to access the bus. - Rural bus fare is \$1.00/ journey for the Loader's connecting bus service payable on invoice and as per arranged amount for other journeys payable to the applicable operator
+- Children must be over three years of age to access the bus. - Parents must confirm bus utilisation upon booking.
+Bus forms must be completed before a child may access bus services that are provided by GPSLDC. - Parents must inform the applicable bus operator they wish to access the bus. - Rural bus fare is \$1.00/ journey for the payable on invoice and as per arranged amount for other journeys payable to the applicable operator.

-Grenfell Preschool and Long Day Care Centre is prepared to supervise a maximum of 6 children at any one time on the connecting bus and then distribute children to home buses or release to an authorised person.
-If the number goes over 6 an additional educator will accompany them.
+Grenfell Preschool and Long Day Care Centre is prepared to supervise a to the minimum ratio requirements of children at any one time on the connecting bus and then distribute children to home buses or release to an authorised person.
+An additional educator will accompany them if this exceeds the required ratio.

-18. EMERGENCY EVACUATION PROCEDURE
+17. EMERGENCY EVACUATION PROCEDURE